sfengyuan/edidor/README.md

 # Other
 This is a new theme, if you found any problems, feel free to open an issue, and contribution is welcome! 😊

+# FAQ

+### What happened to the logo?
+The appropriate logo will be loaded by server end, when you change theme locally the logo won't be loaded again, this may be fixed in the future.

 # License
 MIT